The Core Curriculum

 ABET Accreditation

 ABET accreditation is outcomes-based, and the full list of program student learning outcomes, metrics, and results is given in Appendix B, table B1.
 An accreditation site visit took place in November 2019 and found no deficiencies, weaknesses, or concerns.
 The Construction Management program received ABET accreditation in October 2020, and accreditation lasts a maximum of six years.
-Reaccreditation will be applied for in the 2024–25 academic year.
+Re-accreditation will take place in the 2025–26 academic year.

 Certifications in the Program